 Raphael Holloway is CEO of the Gateway Center, which provides services and stable housing for people experiencing homelessness.
 Holloway has more than 25 years of experience in the social services arena, specializing in the behavioral health, correction, homelessness, and public health sectors.
 Before joining the Gateway Center in 2016, he was chief operations officer for Families First and, prior to that, director of the HIV unit of the Georgia Department of Public Health.
-Holloway, who is a member of Leadership Atlanta’s class of 2020, serves on the advisory council for Agape Youth and Family Center and on the board of the Georgia Supportive Housing Association.
+Holloway, who is a member of Leadership Atlanta’s class of 2020, serves on the advisory council for Agape Youth and Family Center.

 Big Brothers Big Sisters Metro Atlanta

 Kwame Johnson is president and CEO of Big Brothers Big Sisters Metro Atlanta, overseeing the largest and most effective youth mentoring agency in Georgia.
 Prior to his current position, Johnson served as executive director of the Greater Atlanta Region for PowerMyLearning, where he increased the organization’s revenue by 65 percent and program reach by 115 percent within three years.
-Johnson has received national recognition for his work to include the Social Entrepreneur Program of the Year Award from the Manhattan Institute.
-The Syracuse, New York, native recently received the Atlanta Business Chronicle 2020 Most Admired CEO Award and the Atlanta Business League 2020 Men of Influence Award.
-He is a recent graduate of Leadership Atlanta.
+Johnson has received national recognition for his work including the Social Entrepreneur Program of the Year Award from the Manhattan Institute.
+In 2023, Johnson was recognized as a top CEO in Georgia Titan 100.
+A member of Leadership Atlanta’s class of 2020, Johnson received the Atlanta Business Chronicle 2020 Most Admired CEO Award and the Atlanta Business League 2020 Men of Influence Award.

 President and CEO